Does XBRL disclosure management solution influence earnings release efficiency and earnings management?

 Liu (2013) reviews the XBRL literature and suggest that XBRLimplementation strategies

-play an important role on how corporate reporting activities could benet from their XBRL
+play an important role on how corporate reporting activities could benefit from their XBRL

 adoption, which is consistent with the theoretical arguments of Garbellotto (2009a,2009b,